CryptoBlades/cb-gitbook-wiki/market/marketplace.md

 Purchasing an NFT from the marketplace incurs a 10% tax, paid for by the buyer.

-The listed price of NFTs on the marketplace is tax-inclusive, and the 10% tax is redirected into the contract responsible for SKILL payouts through combat.
+The listed price of NFTs on the marketplace is tax-inclusive, and the 10% tax is redirected into the contract responsible for $XWeapon payouts through combat.

 ## Trade Lock